Welcome to Grace Presbyterian Church:CORE Communities!

 - We aim for multiplication.
 We make disciples who create new communities.

-Wherever you are in your faith journey, you will discover that discipleship happens best when you are authentically connected with others.
-We firmly believe that God will use these communities to spiritually form you as a disciple, and you will learn to disciple others.
-You will experience what it truly means to live out the Great Commission (Matthew 28: 19-20).
+Wherever you are in your faith journey, we firmly believe that God will use a CORE Community to spiritually form you as a disciple, and you will learn to disciple others.
+You will experience what it truly means to live out the Great Commission: Therefore, go and make disciples of all nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to obey everything I have commanded you.
+(Matthew 28: 19-20).

 Frequently Asked Questions

-A: CORE Communities are intended to not just be “another bible study”, but a place where people can build friendships, ask questions, confront doubts, and grow in their faith journey through application of the weekly study.
+A: CORE Communities are not Bible studies, but you will study the Bible.
+They are gatherings that provide an environment where people can build friendships, ask questions, confront doubts, receive support, and grow in faith through living out the Word of God daily.

-Q: Are there groups exclusively for singles and younger adults?
+Q: Are there communities exclusively for singles and younger adults?

 A: Each CORE Community is intended to be multigenerational and for both singles and couples.
-Ideally the groups will not be homogeneous, but be diverse in ages and life situations.
+Ideally, the groups will not be homogeneous but diverse in ages and life situations.

-Q: What goes on when a CORE Community meets?
+Q: What happens when a CORE Community meets?

-A: CORE Community meetings consist of fellowship, sharing, study of the curriculum, and prayer.
-Experience is that the evening will probably last from 1½ to 2 hours.
-Every few weeks the groups will not have a lesson, but will fellowship and socialize together.
+A: CORE Communities meetings consist of fellowship, sharing, study, and prayer.
+Each week the community will probably last from 1½ to 2 hours.
+Every few weeks the community will take a break from study to fellowship, socialize, or serve together.

-Q: What happens to the group after the school year is finished?
+Q: What happens to the group after the year commitment ends?